ifeanyi-ugwu/winston_rs/new-readme.md

 }
 ```

-`close()` ensures all log entries are processed before your application exits (only necessary for the default logger, as statics do not call `drop`).
+`close()` ensures all log entries are processed before your application exits (only necessary for the global logger, as statics do not call `drop`).

 ### Creating Your Own Logger